 In one of the cafenions around Miaouli we had gorgeous hot chocolate mousse with orange flavour.
 It was served with a spoon as it was too thick to drink with a straw so it seemed like a hybrid between chocolate cake and hot chocolate drink but it was a nice one.
 We do not know however if it is a specialty of the island or of the cafeteria.

-Syros was not actually part of our program.
+Syros was actually not part of our program.
 We accidentally hopped to it because it was on the way of the ferry which took us back from our holiday on the islands of Milos and Kimolos.
-We had seen too many white and blue houses for 10 days and though we do like the special Cycladic atmosphere we were already blinded by the sparkling whitewashed houses, so Syros was a pleasant surprise with its neoclassic buildings in various colors.
-We stayed in Galissas which turned out to be good starting point to explore the island and just 10 minutes drive from the capital.
+Though we do like the special Cycladic architecture in white and blue, Syros was a pleasant surprise with its neoclassic buildings in various colors.
+We stayed in Galissas which is a very good starting point to explore the island and just 10 minutes drive from the capital.